Skip to main content

 Trump has been heaping praise on Putin throughout his presidential campaign, even insisting that he met the Russian president when they appeared in the same 60 Minutes segment despite the fact their interviews took place on separate continents.

-Beyond just propping up the brutal Syrian dictatorship, Putin oversaw Chechnya’s transformation into a mini despotic state governed by Sharia law, which may surprise Trump since he has made anti-Muslim bigotry a central part of his campaign platform.
+Beyond just propping up the brutal Syrian dictatorship, Putin oversaw Chechnya’s transformation into a mini despotic state governed by Sharia law(link is external), which may surprise Trump since he has made anti-Muslim bigotry a central part of his campaign platform.

-And, of course, Putin has backed an all-out assault on the LGBT community, even criminalizing speech in favor of gay rights if it’s deemed to be “propaganda” aimed at children.
+And, of course, Putin has backed an all-out assault on the LGBT community(link is external), even criminalizing speech in favor of gay rights if it’s deemed to be “propaganda” aimed at children.

-The Russian leader is also trying to fund neo-fascist parties in Europe like France’s National Front, the far-right party whose leader says that Trump’s bigotry goes too far.
+The Russian leader is also trying to fund neo-fascist parties in Europe (link is external) like France’s National Front(link is external), the far-right party whose leader says that Trump’s bigotry goes too far(link is external).

 Seeing that Russia is propping up hard right parties, it’s no surprise that Putin and Trump are fawning over each other.